uncapearso2/comp423-course-notes/docs/tutorials/rust-setup.md

 cargo build
 ````
 !!! note
-    Similar to `gcc` used for compiling C programs.
+    Similar to `gcc` with the `-o' flag used for compiling C programs without running them.

 6.2: Run your program
 ````bash